 CMS Quality Measure Development Plan (MDP) summarizes plan performance into four categories:

-Information about the quality of a particular plan is gathered from billing, monitoring, user surveys, and other data plans submitted to Medicare.
+Information about the quality of a particular plan comes from billing, monitoring, user surveys, and other data plans submit to Medicare.
 However, health plans need to fully comprehend the differences between Star Ratings and performance measures.

-Approximately 50% of a health plan’s Star Rating can be influenced directly by working directly with community pharmacists.
+Health plans can impact approximately 50% of their Star Ratings by working directly with clinical pharmacists.
 Perhaps more surprising is that many health plans attempt to provide these clinical pharmacy services in-house at the expense of their Star Rating or high overhead costs.

 Other health plans have found it easier and more cost-effective to outsource MTM and other clinical pharmacy services.

 Performance measures fall into one of three categories: